Frequently Asked Questions

 For 3rd year, students are required to extern in a regular education setting.
 Externship sites may be in urban or suburban educational facilities or agencies encompassing either elementary (Kindergarten through 5th Grade), middle (6th through 8th Grade), or high (9th through 12th Grade) school levels.
 The student is expected to work throughout the entire academic school year of the district.

 For 4th year, students typically have a more clinical experience in a school or agency.
 This can include a BOCES special education program, an agency providing day treatment or residential treatment serving children or adolescents, an inpatient hospital, a mental health clinic, or a school for children with physical disabilities.

 Summary of Externship and Internships for the Psy.D.
 Program

 |PsyD III||3 Full Days (one school year)||752, 753||750a||2 hours|

 |PsyD IV||3 Full Days (2 semesters)||754, 755||750a||2 hours||Successful Completion of Comprehensive Exam|

 |PsyD V||5 Full Days (may begin in July or Sept.)||905, 906||1500||2 hours||Course Work Completed Proposal Defended|

 Who helps students with externship and internship placements?

-We have a field based coordinator, Dr. McDonough, that solely works closely with students to assist in finding, applying to, and monitoring placements.
-Dr. Bobrow ensures that all placements and supervisors meet our program requirements, along with certification and licensure requirements.
+We have a field based coordinator, Dr. Renee Clauselle, that solely works closely with students to assist in finding, applying to, and monitoring placements.
+Dr. Clauselle ensures that all placements and supervisors meet our program requirements, along with certification and licensure requirements.
 She also assists students as problems arise in externship/internship placements.